g4klx/MMDVMHost/Nextion_ON7LDS/README.md

 Layout 2 is a no-nonsense layout.
 It is the original (G4KLX) layout with the Talker Alias added.
 TA color and fonts size can not be changed.
 At least not easily.

 Layout 3 (as is 4) is a layout without any predefined layout options (color, fonts).
-All layout processing can and should be done in the display ittself.
+It sends the fields *and* information about what was sent to the display, so all layout processing can and should be done in the display ittself.

 More information about the layouts can be found in
   * README-L2 for the screenLayout 2 setting